r4victor/brtlx/topics/languages/shell.md

 ## Description

 **Shells** are command interpreters adopted by [Unix-like](https://en.wikipedia.org/wiki/Unix-like) operating systems.
 The shell is the program that runs in your terminal when you log in.
 It allows you to execute other programs, handles I/O redirection, performs various expansions, and so on.
 Shell commands can be run interactively in the terminal or they can be put in a file and run as a script.
-Although the shell is a programming language with constructs like `if` and `while`, it's primary goal is to run, control, and glue together other programs.
+Although the shell is a programming language with constructs like `if` and `while`, its primary goal is to run, control, and glue together other programs.

-The term shell and the idea of a program running other programs was introduced by Louis Pouzin for the [Multics](https://en.wikipedia.org/wiki/Multics) operating system in 1964.
+The term *shell* and the idea of a program running other programs was introduced by Louis Pouzin for the [Multics](https://en.wikipedia.org/wiki/Multics) operating system in 1964.
 In 1971, Ken Thompson implemented the first Unix shell known as the [Thompson shell](https://en.wikipedia.org/wiki/Thompson_shell) (`sh`) that came with the very first version of Unix.
 In 1979, it was replaced by the Bourne shell (`sh`).
-Another influential shell is the [C shell](https://en.wikipedia.org/wiki/C_shell) (`csh`) that found its way in the BSD version of Unix in the late 1970s.
+Another influential shell was the [C shell](https://en.wikipedia.org/wiki/C_shell) (`csh`) that found its way into the BSD version of Unix in the late 1970s.
 Different incompatible shells started to arise, so [POSIX](https://en.wikipedia.org/wiki/POSIX) defined features that should be common to all Unix shells.
 A subset of the [Korn shell](https://en.wikipedia.org/wiki/KornShell) (`ksh`) was used as a basis for the standard.
 [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) (`bash`) is a shell for the [GNU Project](https://en.wikipedia.org/wiki/GNU_Project "GNU Project").
 It's a default interactive shell on most Linux distributions.
 Some Linux distributions use [Dash](https://en.wikipedia.org/wiki/Almquist_shell#dash) (`dash`) as a scripting shell.
 While `bash` extends POSIX, `dash` tries to be as minimal as possible to conform to the standard.
 The [Z shell](https://en.wikipedia.org/wiki/Z_shell) (`zsh`) is another popular shell, which is default on macOS since Catalina.

 `bash` is the most popular shell for scripting because it's so widely available.
 But since `bash` is not guaranteed to be present on any Unix-like system, it's a common practice to write scripts using only features defined by POSIX.
 Which interactive shell to use is more of a matter of personal taste.
 Both `bash` and `zsh` are popular.
 You may also like [`fish`](https://en.wikipedia.org/wiki/Fish_(Unix_shell)).
-New [Oil Shell](https://www.oilshell.org/) turns a shell into a solid programming language.
+New [Oil Shell](https://www.oilshell.org/) aims to turn a shell into a solid programming language.

 Shell scripting has many quirks and legacy features.
-It's more and more common to see shell scripting being replaced with languages like Python.
+It's more and more common to see shell scripting being replaced with languages like [Python](/topics/python/).
 Nevertheless, shell scripts are not going to go anywhere.
 They work well for invoking other commands and can be executed almost anywhere.

 Links: [Unix shell (Wikipedia)](https://en.wikipedia.org/wiki/Unix_shell), [Comparison of command shells (Wikipedia)](https://en.wikipedia.org/wiki/Comparison_of_command_shells), [List of Unix commands (Wikipedia)](https://en.wikipedia.org/wiki/List_of_Unix_commands), [The Origin of the Shell](https://multicians.org/shell.html), [POSIX Shell & Utilities](https://pubs.opengroup.org/onlinepubs/9699919799/), [ShellCheck](https://github.com/koalaman/shellcheck), [explainshell.com](https://explainshell.com/).